-How to upgrade applications
+How to upgrade an application

 An application represents a deployed charm within a given model.
 Depending on the source of the application deployment dictates how an upgrade can be run.